-Schedule a Financial Planning introductory call and follow-up appointment by clicking the button below.
-Follow-up meetings can be in-person, over the phone, or online via video chat.
-We can't wait to get to know you and help you build a college savings plan that aligns with your values and helps you reach your goals.
+Call us at 931.431.3315 (please note, this number is voice only and does not accept text messages) and speak to our Wealth Management Team.
+We can't wait to get to know you and help you build a plan that aligns with your values and helps you reach your financial goals.

 Set your future student(s) up for success with their very own college savings fund.
 With a little bit of strategy, you can give someone the gift of an education free from the stress of paying their way or trudging through debt.
-While everyone’s goals for education look different, our financial planning experts, who are registered representatives of Infinex Investments*, can help you create a savings plan that works for you and the learners you love.
+While everyone’s goals for education look different, our financial planning team, registered representatives of Osaic Institutions*, can help you create a savings plan that works for you and the learners you love.
 And naturally, much like choosing a major, there are options.

 Just like there’s no “one right school” for every student, there’s no “one right way” to save up for education.
-Our financial planning team, who are registered representatives of Infinex Investments, can get you up to speed on three different strategies to save for college and help you find the plan that will set your scholar on a path to success.
+Our financial planning team can get you up to speed on three different strategies to save for college and help you find the plan to set your scholar on a path to success.

 The 529 Plan offers a flexible, efficient way to save for school.
 You can open a 529 for yourself, your child, or another beneficiary and put it toward education expenses at any level — K-12 (public or private), college, or graduate school.

 When you save with a 529, you also enjoy hard-to-beat tax benefits.
 Use the money for its intended purpose and enjoy a pass on federal and, in many cases, state taxes.